JohnCoene/javascript-for-r/_book/4-17-shiny-cookies.md

 # Cookies {#shiny-cookies}

 In this chapter, we scout yet another excellent example of how JavaScript can enhance Shiny applications.
-We use an HTTP cookie, a small piece of data sent from an application and stored in the user's web browser, to track users returning to a Shiny application.
+We use an HTTP cookie, a small piece of data sent from an application and stored in the user's web browser\index{web browser}, to track users returning to a Shiny application.

 The application will prompt users to input their name; this will be stored in a cookie so that on their next visit, they are welcomed to the app with a personalised message.
 Cookies are natively supported by web browsers and JavaScript, though we will use a library which greatly eases their handling: [js-cookie](https://github.com/js-cookie/js-cookie).

 ## Discover js-cookie {#shiny-cookies-discover}

-The library is at its core very straightforward; it exports a `Cookie` object from which one can access the `set`, `get`, and `remove` methods.
+The library is at its core very straightforward; it exports\index{export} a `Cookie` object from which one can access the `set`, `get`, and `remove` methods.

 ```js
 // set a cookie